Hamsegg/To_Do-list/README.md

 # To_Do-list
--> This is a simple To-Do list  made by using HTML,CSS and Javascript.
--> This project consists of Eventlistner which is used to manipulate the task written.
+-> This is a simple To-Do list  made by using HTML,CSS and Javascript.\n -> This project consists of Eventlistner which is used to manipulate the task written.
 -> I have included a special feature in this project:-
     ~ A localstorage functionality provided by Javascript is implemented to save the current